-After the legislation comes into effect, employers will no longer be able to terminate an employee's employment merely because that employee has reached a certain age.
+Employers are no longer able to terminate an employee's employment merely because that employee has reached a certain age.
 The exception to this is if the age can be shown to be a bona fide occupational requirement.

 A bona fide occupational requirement is an employment requirement that is discriminatory on grounds such as disability or age, but that is allowed under the Code because of the nature of the employment.
 If the employer wants to establish that mandatory retirement at age 65 is a bona fide occupational requirement, it must establish: